27 Mind Blowing Esports Stats (2022)

 But the pandemic contributed to a fairly significant fall of $5.92 million in cumulative prize money in 2020 ($15.58 million).

-Over 1 million people stream Counter Strike: Global Offensive last year (Esports Charts)
+Over 1 million people streamed Counter Strike: Global Offensive in 2020 (Esports Charts)

 At its peak in 2020, Counter Strike: Global Offensive was streamed by just over 1 million people.